 The Future of Public Transit in Detroit: What's Next?

-These efforts reflect a broader commitment to making Detroit a more accessible, sustainable, and livable city for all ages.
+These efforts reflect a broader commitment to making Detroit a more accessible, sustainable, and livable city for residents across all life stages.

 Conclusion: A Vibrant Retirement in Detroit